 - Includes a detailed review of current and future chemistries

 Students and researchers of lithium-ion batteries and energy sources.
-Professionals in the battery industry (Sales, marketing, product management, executive leadership, engineers, operations, transportation, finance, quality and service).
+Professionals in the battery industry (Sales, marketing, product management, executive leadership, engineering, operations, transportation, finance, quality and service).
 System, vehicle and application developers and integrators

 2. Eletrochemistry Basics